Carlos Vinícius: PSV Eindhoven (loan)

 On 31 August 2021, Vinícius joined Dutch club PSV Eindhoven on a two-year loan deal with an option to buy.

 Fulham

 On 1 September 2022, after Vinícius' loan with PSV was cut short, he joined English club Fulham on a three-year contract with a club option to extend for a further year.
 Two days later on 3 September 2022, Vinicius made his Fulham debut, coming on as a 85th-minute substitute, in a 2–1 defeat against Tottenham Hotspur.

 He scored his first goal, and the decisive one, in the West London derby as Fulham beat Chelsea 2–1 for the first time since March 2006.

 On 4 June 2025, Fulham announced the departure of Vinícius upon the expiration of his contract on 30 June.

 Galatasaray (loan)

 On 2 February 2024, Vinícius signed for Turkish Süper Lig club Galatasaray on loan for the rest of the season.

 Grêmio

-On 23 July 2025, Carlos signed for Campeonato Brasileiro Série A.club Grêmio FBPA on a 1-year contract.
+On 23 July 2025, Carlos signed for Campeonato Brasileiro Série A club Grêmio on a 1-year contract.